ahmadnab/infeedo-PlayPOC/README.md

 ## Running Tests

 Tests can be run using the `npx playwright test` command.
-This will execute all tests in the `tests/` directory.
+This will execute all tests in the `test/` directory.

-## Contributing

-Contributions are welcome!
-Please submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.